LycoKodo/LycoKodo/README.md

 ## 👋 Hi, I’m @LycoKodo :D
-### I wouldn't call myself an avid programmer, but I am from Australia!
-XD
-#### But here is a bit about me:
+#### Here is a bit about me:

-- 👀 I’m interested in Machine Learning, NLP and AI!
+- 👀 I’m interested in Machine Learning, Embedded System Programming and Mathematics!
-- 🌱 I’m currently learning machine learning and high level math assosiated with it.
+- 🌱 I’m currently learning the rust programming language.
-- 💞️ I’m looking to collaborate on a common codebse for the VEX Robotics community.
+- 💞️ I’m working on a rust-based programming library project for the VEX Robotics Competition.
 - ⚡ Fun fact: I nuked my computer once falling for the "remove french language pack" thing T^T

 ### 👾 My Character Stats: